anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

    1. Member Franchises may participate in outside leagues provided such participation does not conflict with League games or playoffs and is permitted by agreement with the League.
    1. Violations of this provision may result in disciplinary action.

+### Penalties and Fees
+The Commissioner may levy fines to any League Member franchise or player subject to Board oversight.
+Fines may be levied for violation of this Constitution and its Bylaws or conduct unbecoming of a representative of the League.
+The penalties and amounts set forth in this section are operational in nature and may be adjusted by the Commissioner with Board oversight, unless otherwise specified.

+1. Late payment of annual dues shall incur a penalty of ten dollars ($10.00) per week, not to exceed five (5) weeks.
+1. Members in violation of the above shall be placed on temporary suspension for a period of two (2) weeks.
+1. Members who have not paid outstanding dues by the end of the two week suspension shall be placed on indefinite suspension until all dues are paid.
+Members who have not paid outstanding dues by the end of the two week suspension shall be placed on indefinite suspension until all dues are paid.
+1. A forfeit fee may be assessed per forfeited game.
+1. Fines for a single incident shall not exceed fifty dollars ($50.00).

 ### Appeals
 1. A Member Franchise or Player may appeal a disciplinary or eligibility decision affecting them in accordance with this document.
 1. Appeals shall be submitted within a timeframe established by the Commissioner.